-- Today, the CDC dedicates an average of $758 million to domestic HIV/AIDS prevention and research each year, including nearly $120 million for surveillance data tracking the transmission of HIV.Centers for Disease Control and Prevention.
+- Today, the CDC dedicates an average of $758 million to domestic HIV/AIDS prevention each year, including nearly $120 million for surveillance data tracking the transmission of HIV.Centers for Disease Control and Prevention.
 Congressional Justification. https://bit.ly/2SVSYAC.
 A yearly average was developed using five years of most recent available data: FY 2014 to FY 2018.
-Surveillance data led to the identification of HIV as the causal agent of AIDS, a better understanding of transmission modes, and studies examining the efficacy of treatment and prevention methods.Centers for Disease Control and Prevention.
-Surveillance overview. https://bit.ly/2A3GZ7k.

 Underfunded and censored federal data collection systems leave considerable gaps in our ability to study gun violence.
 Good research requires good data, but unlike the database of motor vehicle fatalities or the surveillance system for HIV, the systems tracking firearm casualties are incomplete.
 As a result, researchers lack much of the data necessary to rigorously measure the causes and effects of gun violence, including the following:

 - Shootings by law enforcement and unintentional shootings: The CDC’s counts of two fatal injury intents—shootings by law enforcement and unintentional shootings—are believed to be greatly underreported due to missing information on death certificates resulting in misclassification of intent.Foley RJ.
 New CDC data understate accidental shooting deaths of kids.
 USA Today.
 December 9, 2016. https://bit.ly/2tkVHTN; Loftin C, Wiersema B, McDowall D, Dobrin A. Underreporting of justifiable homicides committed by police officers in the United States, 1976-1998.
 American Journal of Public Health.
 2003;93(7): 1117-1121; Barber C, Azrael D, Cohen A, et al. Homicides by police: comparing counts from the National Violent Death Reporting System, Vital Statistics, and Supplementary Homicide Reports.
 American Journal of Public Health.
 2016;106(5): 922-927.
-According to the widely cited Washington Post database, an estimated 986 civilians are fatally shot by police in an average year—nearly twice as many as recorded by the CDC.Fatal Force.
-Washington Post. https://wapo.st/2KN8DNS.
-Data reflect a four-year average (2015 to 2018) of fatal shootings by law enforcement.
+According to the widely cited Washington Post database, approximately 1,000 civilians are fatally shot by police in an average year—twice as many as recorded by the CDC.Fatal Force.
+Washington Post. https://wapo.st/policeshootings?tid=ss_tw.
+Data reflect a five-year average (2015 to 2019) of fatal shootings by law enforcement.

 - Gun ownership: In 2001, 2002, and 2004, the CDC measured the prevalence of gun ownership through its anonymized Behavioral Risk Factor Surveillance System (BRFSS) surveys.
 The CDC removed questions on gun ownership following the 2004 survey.Siegel M, Ross CS, King C. The relationship between gun ownership and firearm homicide rates in the United States, 1981–2010.
 American Journal of Public Health.
 2013;103(11): 2098–2105.

 Gun violence is a public health crisis in America, and there is a demonstrated need for additional research to guide policy-making.
 Research and data are integral to prevention, but without adequate resources, researchers are prevented from thoroughly examining gun violence and gun policies.
+Appropriating $25 million in federal funding for the CDC and NIH to perform research in 2019 was a critical first step, but significantly more funding and resources are still needed.
 There are several steps that can be taken to fill these gaps:

 - To improve understanding of gun violence and gun violence prevention, funding can support research examining the effects of gun policies and prevention strategies on a broad range of outcomes, including, but not limited to, suicide and self-harm, homicide and nonfatal assaults, unintentional shootings, shootings by law enforcement, firearm theft and trafficking, and domestic violence.